I have been quiet for a while now. Last year was, well, y’all know, it was 2020. ‘Nuff said?

 Speaking of which, the restaurants survived last year in Blue Ridge, thriving when compared to many of our restaurant friends across the country who may never again open their doors.
 And while we have not come out the other side completely unscathed – we chose to close Blue Smoke Barbecue – we are grateful for our guests, the National Restaurant Association, and our incredible team who buckled up for a long, hard ride through all of this with us.

 The past few months have been lovely for me – stressful, I am sure for my crew at home – but I have kidnapped Danny and am holding him hostage in Belize.
-I am not asking for random.
+I am not asking for ransom.
 I am simply trying to get him to take a well-deserved break.
 Trying to keep him occupied until we head back in April, is proving to be a task.

 Do not tell Danny or our other chefs of my plotting ways.
 I am sure they are ready to kill me.
 And please, don’t tell our Great Pyrenees, Fergus, that Danny is playing with the dogs here.
 Fergus already hates me for disappearing on him last year.
 And please, don’t let my nephew Addison Moran know the timeline for that matter, since he has been running the show since Danny left at the start of the year, along with our new Executive Chef Gary Pfenning.